Chulinuwu/Smart_Farm_Plant_Monitoring_System/README.md

 ## Notes

+- You can clone another front-end project here [Plant Svelte Front-end](https://github.com/Chulinuwu/PlantSvelte) and use it as a front-end to control this system.
 - Ensure your camera is connected and accessible by OpenCV before starting the application.
 - You can adjust the confidence threshold and other parameters in the `leafdisease.py` file to improve detection performance.
 - For ESP32, ensure your WiFi credentials and Blynk details are correctly configured in the `secrets.h` file.